ASSERT-KTH/slumps/wakoko_extension/wakoko/README.md

 ## Building and packaging the extension

 We need to follow some guidelines to build a browser extension.
-The content of the `public` folder will be copied in the build folder.
+The content of the `public` folder will be copied in the `build` folder (where the final extension code will be).
 For example, we placed the `manifest.json` file, which contains the basic behavior of the extension, in this folder.
-Besides, icons and images should be included here.
+Besides, icons and images should be included here for now.

 To build the extension run the following script, `bash build_extension.sh`.
 This script is a full pipeline, it first builds the `wakoko_instrumentor` project to WebAssembly using emcc (make sure to have [emsdk ](https://emscripten.org/) activated).
-Then the `content_template.js` file is filled with th needed contents, the browser extension address for the static files, and the wrapper code to be injected in the page.
-Concretely, thre are two reserved places where the code is added, `INSTRUMENTOR` and `WRAPPER`.
+Then the `content_template.js` file is filled with the needed contents, the browser extension address for the static files, and the wrapper code to be injected in the page.
+Concretely, there are two reserved places where the code is added, `INSTRUMENTOR` and `WRAPPER`.

 Notice if that the emsdk is not set, the build can fail.
 If this happens, change the default instrumentor to the server based approach as it is described previously.